Review · Eleglide

 Why it's a popular UK Amazon pick

 It's the cheapest path into a real-shape e-MTB on Amazon UK.
-Most £700-900 UK e-bikes are either step-through commuters or kids' bikes — the M1 is one of the few that's actually a mountain-bike geometry at that price, with hardtail suspension and 21-speed gearing that handles light trails.
-EAPC compliance is built-in, Prime fulfilment is solid, and the 12.5 Ah battery delivers a real-world 50-65 km on mid assist.
+Most £700-900 UK e-bikes at this price are step-through commuters or kids' bikes — the M1 is one of the few that's actually mountain-bike geometry at that price, with hardtail suspension and 21-speed gearing for mixed terrain.
+EAPC compliance is built-in, Prime fulfilment is solid, and the 12.5 Ah battery delivers a real-world 50-65 km on mid assist for typical 75-85 kg riders on mixed canal-path and light off-road routes.

 Who should buy it